The Mayor, elected every four years, is responsible for the day-

 Etna Borough participates in the Pennsylvania State Association of Borough’s Junior Council Program.
 Etna has participated in this Program since 2006.
 Through this program, the Borough has established an Etna Teen Advisory Board, made up of local teens that help with monthly litter campaigns, the planning of Etna Teen event and the COPS VS. KIDS annual basketball game, held the weekend before Labor Day each year.

 At the January 4 Reorganization Meeting of Etna Borough Council, Jake Davis, a junior at Shaler Area High School, was appointed as Junior Council member.
 Jake was sworn in at this meeting with his mother and father in attendance and he will serve on Council until his graduation from Shaler Area High School.
-We congratulate Jake on his appointment and thank all those prom dress under 100 who submitted resumes for this position.
+We congratulate Jake on his appointment and thank all those who submitted resumes for this position.
 It was a very difficult selection process as all candidates were fantastic.
 We wish Jake the best of luck and look forward to working with him on town Council.

 Wards and Polling Places